bitovi/academy/src/rxjs/0-basics.md

 });

 const numberSummer = Observable.create(function (observer) {
+	// When numberSummer is subscribed to, it subscribes to
+	// numberMaker.
 	var sum = 0;
 	var subscription = numberMaker.subscribe({
+		// When numberMaker published values, we
+		// add to the sum and publish the new sum.
 		next: number => {
 			sum += number;
 			observer.next(sum);